 1861 Census records Montague (son with Rachel, born 1833) at 23 Portsdown Road, Marylebone.
 He and his wife Flora now have 3 children.
 Montague is aged 27 and “manager, outfitting business” (E. Moses & Son).

 1861 Census records Lawrence Hyam (brother of Isaac’s late first wife Rachel), aged 53, a “Merchant and Outfitter Employing 39 men”.
-The household now lives at 9 Leinster Terrace, Bayswater, and includes Lawrence’s eldest son Hyman Hyam (aged 22) who is married and a Merchant’s Clerk.
+The household now lives at 9 Leinster Terrace, Bayswater, and includes Lawrence’s son from his first marriage, Hyman Hyam (aged 22), who is married and a Merchant’s Clerk.

 1863 Frederick Benjamin Hyam, son of Benjamin Hyam (a brother of Isaac’s first wife Rachel), is admitted to the Freedom of the City of London.
 Frederick Hyam, later Halford, is aged 27 and a Wholesale Clothier at 80 Cannon Street West.